- What is Cellulite?

 This means the subcutaneous fat can more easily herniate through into the skin's dermal layer.

-Encouragingly, research discovered taking a daily supplement of 6.5g hydrolysed collagen (in other words, collagen that was already broken down into its constituent amino acids and therefore easy to absorb into the body) can help.(3)
+Research found taking a daily supplement of 6.5g hydrolysed collagen (in other words, collagen that was already broken down into its constituent amino acids and therefore easy to absorb into the body) seemed to help.(3)

 Over a six month time period the appearance of cellulite and 'skin waviness' was reduced in over one hundred normal weight and overweight women.